-Rhys: is mentioned as abbot in February 1433 and is perhaps to be identified as Abbot Richard (below).
+Rhys: is mentioned as abbot in February 1433, 1434, and 1438.
+He is perhaps to be identified as Abbot Richard (below).
 Rhys was patron of the bard, Guto'r Glyn, who dedicated at least five poems to him.

 Richard: appears as abbot in May 1435 but in a document of March 1422 is described as late abbot of the house.
 In 18 Henry VI (1439x40) Richard was imprisoned in Carmarthen Castle by royal officials on account of his debts; he died in prison.
 Richard is perhaps to be identified with Abbot Rhys (above).